kohanyirobert/asp-net-core-configuration/README.md

 1. Set public defaults into `appsettings.json` (e.g. like default logging level, default temp directory, etc.)
 2. Set "sane" defaults into `appsettings.Development.json` which could serve as a sample config for newcomers to the project
 3. Use `dotnet user-secrets` to override settings in the above files for development on your own machine
-4. Override/set required settings with environment variables in different environments (production environment, GitHub Actions Workflow, AWS, etc.)
+4. Override/set required settings with environment variables in different environments (production environment, Docker, GitHub Actions Workflow, AWS, etc.)
 5. **Never put/commit usernames, API keys, passwords, etc. into VCS**

 Please also check `launchSettings.json`, that's where it's decided whether the app runs in